Cookies on

 Where should I look for architecture degrees abroad?

 At undergraduate level there are a few options in Europe include ARCHIP in Prague or Politecnico di Milano in Italy.
-Far more courses are taught in English at postgraduate level.
+If you are studying maths and physics to A level, we can also recommend Eindhoven University of Technology (The Netherlands).